MushtaqHussain-coder/Bilhop-Test/README.md

 4. Upload the code to Github;
 5. Share the details with us for review and further discussion.

+## Summary

+The project is devided into two parts, Server and client.

+Server is a nodejs application that serves the APIs required.

+Client is a simple application that simplates chat between two users.
+Client code is writtin in react.
+Vite is used for building and building code.
+Tailwind is used for the styling.

 ## Getting Started

 To run the application, you will need to have Docker and Docker Compose installed on your machine.